Skip to content

 AMSDAL Auth Plugin

-To enable this plugin, add amsdal.contrib.auth.app.AuthAppConfig value to AMSDAL_CONTRIBS environment variable (enabled by default).
+To enable this plugin, add amsdal.contrib.auth.app.AuthAppConfig to the AMSDAL_CONTRIBS environment variable (enabled by default).

 Models